1.9 C

 Historical origins

 Originally built on the site of the medieval Tre Kronor Castle, which was destroyed by fire in 1697, the current palace was inaugurated in 1754 during the reign of King Adolf Fredrik and Queen Louisa Ulrika.
 The building was designed by the renowned architect Nicodemus Tessin the Younger, who drew inspiration from Roman palace architecture.
-It serves not just as a royal residence but as a dynamic center of Swedish state administration and cultural heritage.
+It serves not just as a royal residence but also as a dynamic center of Swedish state administration and cultural heritage.

 Architectural magnificence